Lynn Rapu: Representative

-Other Projects
+Other projects

 In 1998, while running the Academy and the dance troupe, he began teaching Culture Courses in the local school Lorenzo Baeza Vega.
 He usually taught these classes outside the classroom.
 This course included Rapa Nui Language, traditional fishing, and music, amongst others.
 He stopped giving this class in school in 2004.

-In 2011 he was named Cultural Ambassador of the Asia-Pacific, and was legal representative of the Rapa Nui Culture abroad.
+In 2011, he was named Cultural Ambassador of the Asia-Pacific, and was legal representative of the Rapa Nui Culture abroad.
 While he carried out his functions, he gave the opportunity to various music and dance troupes from the island to take part in several cultural exchanges throughout Polynesia and was able to get young Rapanui people to participate as crew members of Polynesian canoes such as Vaka Fa'afaite and Te Aurere.
 He took part in the Forum: “Reflexiones desde la Experiencia Maori” (“Thoughts from the Maori Experience”) in the Universidad de Chile.
 Later on, in 2016-2017, he was named Head of the Liaison Office in the Consejo Nacional de la Cultura y las Artes, on Easter Island.

 Debut

-Even though the Ma’aranui Academy was created back in 1996, it was not until 1997 that the Cultural Ballet Kari Kari gave their first performance as a troupe.
+Even though the Ma’aranui Academy was created in 1996, it was not until 1997 that the Cultural Ballet Kari Kari gave their first performance as a troupe.
 This first performance took place in Hotel Iorana, on Rapa Nui.
 It was not long until they began touring outside the island.
 Their most outstanding performances so far have been (in chronological order):